News

 “March Menard JV will place about a dozen stone columns over the next week then test these, before beginning full scale installation around the start of October.

-Initial public consultation now open on Selwyn District Plan
+Initial public consultation is now open on the Selwyn District Plan

 Selwyn District Council is kicking off initial public consultation on the review of its current District Plan.